 You can then easilly access any existing variable using the following syntax :

-Using this line will retrive the current logging path.
+Using this line will retrieve the current logging path.

 How to write new task sequence variables with Powershell ?

-So know you know how to read the Built-in varaibles variables, you would most likley like create your own OSD variables ?
+So know you know how to read the Built-in variables , you would most likely like create your own OSD variables ?

 Well, powershell made it very very easy !

-Now, you can access the variable “MyVariable” through your task sequence by using the the method described above:
+Now, you can access the variable “YoutubeChannel” through your task sequence like this:

 SCCM OSD Built-in variables list:

-The most common ones (in my opionion) are the following ones :
+The most common ones (in my opinion) are the following ones :

 The complete variables used and accessible by SCCM during the task sequence can be found here: